microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 - Verify that a squad has completed each challenge by checking that they have met all of the success criterias.
 - Solicit continuous feedback from the attendees on their experience, the content, and what can be done to improve it.
 Encourage them to use the Feedback channel to share with all of the coaches.

 **NOTE:** Attendees should not be judged on how far they get.
 No trophies should be given for challenge completion.
-If event hosts want to gamify/incentivize attendees, they should focus on encouraging attendees to share with each other!
+If event hosts want to gamify/incentivize attendees, they should focus on encouraging attendees to share with each other.

 ### Stand-Ups

-Throughout the event, the coaches should have various checkpoints or stand-ups that require all the individuals to take a break from hacking to... stand up!
+Throughout the event, the coaches should have various checkpoints or stand-ups that require all the individuals to take a break from hacking to... stand up.
 This is a good thing to do before starting a scheduled meal break, at the end of each day, and start of each subsequent day of the hack.

 Coaches may have stand ups with their individual squads, or the lead coach may call all attendees back to the General channel to address them as a group.

 Things that coaches should facilitate during a stand up:
-- Require the attendees to physically get up, stretch and take a second away from their screens
+- Require the attendees to physically get up, stretch and take a minute away from their screens
 - Ask for a quick status check of where the squad is on a given challenge
 - Review next steps and plan going forward to solve the challenges
 - Upon completion of a challenge, discuss the solution and re-cap lessons learned.